Trump: GOP health care bill 'guarantees' coverage for pre-existing conditions

 In an interview on "Meet the Press," Vice President Mike Pence also vowed that the Trump administration is "keeping our promises to protect people who have pre-existing conditions."

-However, unlike Trump, Pence made clear that states would be able to opt out of guaranteeing coverage for those with pre-existing conditions.
+Pence explained how states could change coverage for those with pre-existing conditions.

 "You take people that have pre-existing and costly conditions and put them into a high-risk pool," Pence said to NBC's Chuck Todd.
 "And you subsidize that so that it is affordable to those individuals.
 And so, you're guaranteeing coverage for pre-existing conditions.
 And the flexibility that you're referring to in this latest MacArthur amendment, states can only apply for that waiver and flexibility if they have either a federal or state high-risk pool that guarantees that people will be able to have coverage, and it'll be affordable."